 Record investment in Austrian start-ups

-After breaking all global records for start-up financing in 2021, the market environment has clouded significantly due to rising interest rates, the threat of recession, inflation and economic uncertainty.
-Listed technology companies and scale-ups, or unicorns focused on fast, aggressive growth, would be particularly affected.
-Due to challenging market conditions for financing rounds, unicorns around the world have recently laid off employees, according to a recent report by Erste Bank Austria.
+After breaking all global records for start-up financing in 2021, the market environment has deteriorated significantly due to rising interest rates, the threat of recession, inflation and economic uncertainty.
+Listed technology companies and scale-ups or unicorns with a focus on fast, aggressive growth would be particularly affected.
+Due to the challenging market conditions for financing rounds, unicorns around the world have recently laid off employees, according to a recent report by Erste Bank Austria.

-"In Austria, the start-up boom continued in the first half of 2022 despite the already stormy environment.
-Never before has so much capital been put into startups in one half-year as this year," said Florian Haas, Head of Start-up at consultancy EY Austria.
-"However, these figures should not lead to the fallacy that the boom of the record year 2021 in Austria will continue unabated.
+"In Austria, the start-up boom continued in the first half of 2022 despite the already turbulent environment.
+Never before has so much capital been invested in start-ups in a half-year period as this year," says Florian Haas, Head of Start-up at the management consultancy EY Austria.
+"However, these figures should not lead to the misconception that the boom of the record year 2021 will continue unabated in Austria.
 Many financing rounds were already launched in 2021 or in the still strong first months of 2022 and have now been completed.
-Especially in growth financing, which in Austria is still done almost exclusively by international investor groups, the strong restraint of venture capitalists will be reflected in the coming months," says the expert.
+Growth financing in particular, which is still almost exclusively provided by international investor groups in Austria, will reflect the strong reluctance of venture capitalists in the coming months," says the expert.

 Like it?
 Please spread the word: